cam39porter/thesis/deliverables/project-proposal.md

 * [IMG Forum Expert Panel Survey on Brexit II](http://www.igmchicago.org/surveys/brexit-ii)

+* In terms of small and medium size enterprises (SMEs), the UK's share of exports is in the bottom five across Europe [(WorldFirst, 5)](#worldfirst-brexit).

+* One of the primary factors deterring UK SMEs from exporting is sense that their product or service will not be suitable for a particular market [(WorldFirst, 6)](#worldfirst-brexit).

+* Although it may be assumed that weakening pound will increase exports, the global nature of UK supply chains combined with the potential for increased tariffs means exporters could become less competitive [(WorldFirst, 12)](#worldfirst-brexit).

+* Due to the price inelasticity of UK goods and services abroad, quality and brand are two of the most important factors in determining their success [(WorldFirst, 12)](#worldfirst-brexit).

+* More than half of SME exports go to the US [(WorldFirst, 16)](#worldfirst-brexit).

+* "SMEs in the IT and Communications sectors are much more likely to have plans to export (23% had such plans).
+Similarly, across the Professional and Scientific Service industries, 11% of SMEs said that they have such plans.
+This still leaves a considerable number of businesses across the UK with no intention to export" [(WorldFirst, 19)](#worldfirst-brexit).

 ### Market Segmentation

 > *Market segmentation* describes the process of dividing potential consumers into particular groups based on shared characteristics.
 The characteristics shared by certain segments will make them in expectation a better *target market*.
 There are different types of market segmentation.
 Ours falls into the category of *geodemographic segmentation*.
 Our system can be considered a *geographic information system*.